 During Tarnanthi, AGSA will also host an extensive array of talks, tours, performances, workshops, creative activities and student programs.
 The Studio will also adopt a theme emphasising a feature of the exhibition.

-Tarnanthi is presented in partnership with BHP and with the support of the Government of South Australia.
+Tarnanthi is presented by the Art Gallery of South Australia with Principal Partner BHP and support from the Government of South Australia.